 Mountain house plans (sometimes called "rustic house plans" or "rustic plans for houses") work perfectly as vacation getaways or year-round living.
-In this collection you’ll discover cozy cottages, log cabins, sleek a-frame designs, and more, in a variety of sizes—from under 1,000 square feet, like blueprint
+In this collection you’ll discover tiny cottage plans, luxury cabin designs, sleek a-frame layouts with open floor plans, and more.*